 Do you have an issue with your Nvidia resolution settings in Windows 10?
 Are you having trouble getting the best graphics out of your games?
 Don’t worry, because we can help.
-In this blog post, we’ll give you all the information you need to Fix Nvidia Resolution Problems in Windows 10.
+In this blog post, we’ll give you all the information you need on how to Fix Nvidia Resolution Problems in Windows 10.
 We will explain what is causing them, how to fix them.
 Whether you are a professional or a casual user, we want to ensure that everyone has optimal video performance on their devices without fail.
 So keep reading!

 What Causes Nvidia Resolution Problems in Windows 10?

 There are a few possible explanations as to why your NVIDIA resolution might be malfunctioning in Windows 10, such as:

 Outdated or Faulty NVIDIA Graphics Driver